shreyac086-prog/SALES-DASHBAOARD/README.md

 This project presents an end-to-end Sales Analytics Dashboard built using Excel, SQL, and Power BI.
 The dashboard provides a comprehensive and interactive view of key business metrics, including:

-Total Sales
+Total Sales,
-Total Cost
+Total Cost,
-Profit
+Profit,
-ROI
+ROI,
-Units Sold
+Units Sold,
-Category, Region & Channel Performance
+Category, Region & Channel Performance,
-Customer Ratings
+Customer Ratings,
-Inventory Status
+Inventory Status.

 The goal is to support data-driven decision-making through a clean, modern, and dynamic reporting system.